Living With Parkinson's and Looking For ReliefCategory:

 Please “like” Carla on Facebook; Parkinson’s Disease and Dental Hygiene: From The Mouth Of A “Mover & Shaker”

-For more information on finding a dentist in your area go to ParkinsonsResource.org/tmj-dentist, or call their office for assistance in finding one in your area.
+For more information on finding a dentist in your area go to the Wellness Village or call the PRO office for assistance in finding one in your area.